tipspay-dev/tipspay-blockc/README.md

-For more information lease check /docs
+For more information please check /docs